Book Review for “The Girls of the Kingfisher Club” by Genevieve Valentine.

 I think that the thing that made me keep reading, despite the problems I had with this book was Valentine’s style.
 Her writing has a very appropriate feel to it which beautifully melded the fairy tale atmosphere with the flapper era language in which she set her story, despite the overused parentheses (or maybe because of them).
 For an award winning Science Fiction and Fantasy writer, Valentine certainly adapted herself quite well to this reality-based, historical fiction novel.
 In fact, I do hope that she gives this genre a second shot, since I’m sure she can get out the kinks and really pull off a modernized fairy tale with full force.
 “The Girls at the Kingfisher Club” by Genevieve Valentine is a book that will surely appeal to many people, but as much as I wished I could recommend it higher, I can only give it three out of five stars.

-“The Girls at the Kingfisher Club” by Genevieve Valentine, published by Atria Books (a division of Simon & Schuster) and released on June 3, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“The Girls at the Kingfisher Club” by Genevieve Valentine, published by Atria Books (a division of Simon & Schuster) and released on June 3, 2014 is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 My thanks to the publishers for sending me a review copy via NetGalley.